A Whole New You

 “___________, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38).

 Baptism is the thing to do when we’ve experienced what the Bible calls repentance, metanoia in Greek.
 The word literally means to undergo a change of mind.
-As we’ve discovered in previous study guides, the human predicament in sin has its dark roots in the mind—in our thinking and feeling processes regarding God, which impacts how we thinks and feel about ourselves and others.
+As we’ve discovered in previous study guides, the human predicament in sin has its dark roots in the mind—in our thinking and feeling processes regarding God, which impacts how we think and feel about ourselves and others.
 Then, as a result of the way we think and feel, we do things.
 We commit acts of sin.
 We engage in relational violations.
 Metanoia involves complete reorientation on the landscape of reality.
 We cease believing lies about God and start believing the truth of the gospel, which is the good news that God the Father is just like Jesus.
 When this fundamental change of mind takes place, the way we live changes too.
 We turn from sin, from our relational violations of God and others, and begin to love like God loves.
 And Paul tells us precisely what it is that brings about metanoia in us: “the goodness of God leads you to repentance” (Romans 2:4).
 When we get a clear vision of God’s good character, it changes us.
 We begin the process of being radically transformed on all levels of our lives.
+Baptism symbolizes our decision to engage with Jesus in this process.

 Baptized in the Name . . .